jeepcreep/georaffe/README.md

+## Warning:
+this repo is heavily WIP and there a still quite a few things missing - it's merely my private-yet-public pet project

 ## Welcome to GeoRaffe,

 a full-fledged platform for georeferencing and georectifying raster images.
 Uploaded images will automatically be tiled (using a modified version of gdal2tiles), uploaded to an S3 bucket and served as XYZ tiles.